briantate/wbz_embedded_c_patterns/README.md

     * This voltage is fed into port PB6 which is Analog Channel 2 (AN2) of the 12b SAR ADC on the WBZ451

 ## LEDs:
-* User LED D5: PB7
+* User LED D5 Blue: PB7
 * RGB  LED D6 Red: PB0
 * RGB  LED D6 Green: PB3
 * RGB  LED D6 Blue: PB5